Demi Rose Goes Braless Under Skintight Dress That Showcases Her Hourglass Figure

 “You are rocking that dress my dear,” one admirer wrote.

-“I love your look princess you are beautiful,” a second fan wrote, adding numerous smiley face and red heart emoji.
+“I love your look princess you are beautiful,” praised a second fan, adding numerous smiley face and red heart emoji to their message.

-“You look beautiful with that dress but you look good with anything you wear,” a third Instagram user chimed in.
+“You look beautiful with that dress but you look good with anything you wear,” a third user chimed in.

-“Beautiful as always,” a fourth follower added with several heart-eye smiley face emoji.
+“Beautiful as always,” added a fourth follower, with several heart-eye smiley face emoji.

 Over the weekend, Demi shared an update that saw her striking a sexy pose in a white ensemble that was unzipped below her breasts.
 The number fit her snugly, giving her fans a good look at her bare cleavage while she posed on a white fur rug.